Can I win the SEO race without content?

 In this article, when we talk about content for SEO, we’re talking about digital written contentthe kind that lives on your website’s blog.

-(Important to clarify because there are kinds of SEO content, but that’s a whole other blog post that we’ll save for another time.)
+(Important to clarify because there are other kinds of SEO content, but that’s a whole other blog post that we’ll save for another time.)

 Let's cut to the chase: SEO & content belong together 🤝